 Auntie Julia loved to spend time in the kitchen.
 Baking was one of her specialties, and she always made delicious cookies.
 We knew that every time we visit she’d have some cookies in store to offer.
 And hers were one of the best cookies I’ve had.

-Interestingly, sometimes certain dishes remind us of certain people, and every time we eat them one can’t help but think of those special ones.
-Is our connection to food intertwine with our relationship with those whom we care about?
+Interestingly, sometimes certain dishes remind us of certain people, and every time we eat them we can't help but think of those special ones.
+Is our connection to food intertwined with our relationship with those whom we care about?
 What do you all think?

 And since it is #lent I wanted to share this vegan delicious recipe in honor of Auntie Julia.